Moscow ends self-proclaimed ceasefire, vows to press ahead in Ukraine

 Reuters was not able to independently verify the information.

-(Reporting by Lidia Kelly and David Ljuggren; Writing by Lidia Kelly; Editing by Simon Cameron-Moore)
+(Reporting by Lidia Kelly, David Ljuggren and Pavel Polityuk Writing by Lidia Kelly and Pavel Polityuk Editing by Simon Cameron-Moore and Frances Kerry)

 ((lidia.kelly@thomsonreuters.com;))